vogt4nick/datascience-wiki/frequently-asked-questions.md

 # Frequently Asked Questions

+Questions are briefly answered and followed by a curated list of relevant threads and answers.
+The curated resources are sometimes annotated for clarity.

 This page is organized around four milestones shared by every practising data scientist:

 1. __Aware__.
 I've heard of data science.
 I want to learn more about it.